monerobuilders/libmonero/COMMERCIAL_LICENSE.md

 ## Fees

-In consideration for the rights granted under this Agreement, the Licensee agrees to pay the Licensor any fees agreed by Licensee and the Licensor.
+In consideration for the rights granted under this Agreement, the Licensee agrees to pay the Licensor any fees agreed by both Licensee and the Licensor.

 ## Support and Maintenance